Introduction to belly dancing

 Belly dancing technique is defined by its focus on circular motions and flexibility in the shoulders and hips.
 It is infamous for belly dancers rolling their belly muscles, and even balancing props like swords and baskets in various unpredictable positions.

-- Getting an exercise ‘high’ - Belly dancing offers a great form of aerobic exercise, with natural endomorphins entering the body and boosting the mind, to give the dancer an exercise high.
+Getting an exercise ‘high’ - Belly dancing offers a great form of aerobic exercise, with natural endorphins entering the body and boosting the mind, to give the dancer an exercise high.
 Belly dancing is great for blowing away mental cobwebs, whilst giving its dancers a happier outlook on life.

-- Building up bones and joints - Belly dance is a great exercise for building the body’s bones and joints.
+Building up bones and joints - Belly dance is a great exercise for building the body’s bones and joints.
 It can help prevent osteoporosis, as it requires body weight to be shifted from leg to leg – working out a range of different bones and joints in the process.
+Belly dancing is also a low impact form of exercise as the muscles used such as the pelvis, spine and abdomen, work with the body- rather than against it.

 Belly dancing is made up of two key styles which are both hugely popular across the world.
 These are:

-- Raqs Baladi belly dancing - This is a more traditional style of belly dance that forms the basis of many Raqs Sharqi techniques.
+Raqs Baladi belly dancing - This is a more traditional style of belly dancing that forms the basis of many Raqs Sharqi techniques.
 Raqs Baladi is traditionally performed in Middle Eastern countries and frequently proves a popular performance dance at carnivals and weddings.
-Here the emphasis is less on Raqs Sharqi’s sultry seduction and more on joyous celebration, with dancers making much greater use of arm and hand expressions.
+Here the emphasis is less on the sultry seduction of the Raqs Sharqi form, and more on joyous celebration, with dancers making much greater use of arm and hand expressions.